 A sequel and re-imagining of the 1982 Atari 2600 game Pitfall!, The Mayan Adventure stars Harry Jr., son of Pitfall Harry (the protagonist from the original game).
-When the elder Harry is captured off-screen by the dreaded warrior spirit Zakelua, it's up to the younger Harry to journey through the Mayan ruins to search for him.
+When the elder Harry is captured off-screen by the dreaded warrior spirit Zakelua, it's up to the younger Harry to journey through numerous Mayan ruins in search for him.

-The game is known for its smooth animation (as one of the final projects of animation studio Kroyer Films, best known for the 1992 film FernGully: The Last Rainforest) and soundtrack by Soundelux Media Labs.
-It also contains numerous references to the original game, including a playable version as a hidden easter egg.
+The game features a modern interpretation of the Pitfall series, with stage-based exploration and weapon-based combat (using a whip for melee, along with several throwable weapons) similar to some American platformers at the time (such as Disney's Aladdin, Jurassic Park, and Earthworm Jim).
+It is also known for its smooth animation, as it is one of the projects of animation studio Kroyer Films (best known for the 1992 film FernGully: The Last Rainforest), and contains numerous references to the original Pitfall! (including a playable version as a hidden easter egg).

 It was later ported to the Game Boy Advance in 2001 by Pipe Dream, released by Majesco in North America on June 10 and Interplay in Europe on September 21.
 The Genesis version was later digitally re-released for the Wii (via Virtual Console) on April 13, 2009 (and was later de-listed on January 1, 2014).

 - Xibalba Falls